agrifooddatacanada/OCA_data_set_validator/README.md

 #      'num_arr_attr': {1: 'Format mismatch.', 2: 'Valid array required.'},
 #      'text_arr_entry_attr': {},
 #      'text_entry_attr': {}}
-#   encode_err:  # Not matching any of the entry codes
+#   ecode_err:  # Not matching any of the entry codes
 #     {'text_arr_entry_attr': {0: 'One of the entry codes required.'},
 #      'text_entry_attr': {2: 'One of the entry codes required.'}}
 #########################################################################################